chscott/ConnectionsSilentInstall/README.md

 The following functionality has not yet been implemented:

-- Installation of CCM, OrientMe, and additional add-ons
+- Installation of OrientMe and additional add-ons

 - Profile population